hendrixjoseph/FamilyTree/README.md

 <!--
-  When copying contents to index.twiki, do the following:
+  When copying contents to index.md, do the following:
   Remove table of contents
   Replace: ]\(([^:http:#]) with ](https://github.com/hendrixjoseph/FamilyTree/blob/master/\1 -->